What is clubroot?

-As the plasmodia mature they will divide into many resting spores, which fill the cells of the infected root tissue.
-At the end of the growing season, the galls will start to decay and release the resting spores back into the soil to cause infection the next time a susceptible crop is grown.
-Every time a susceptible crop is grown, more resting spores will be returned to the soil, increasing the pathogen populations and potential yield loss the next time a susceptible crop is grown.
+As the plasmodia mature they divide into many resting spores, which fill the cells of the infected root tissue.
+At the end of the growing season, the galls start to decay and release the resting spores back into the soil to cause infection the next time a susceptible crop is grown.
+Every time a susceptible crop is grown, more resting spores are returned to the soil, increasing the pathogen populations and potential yield loss the next time a susceptible crop is grown.

 Clubroot resting spores survive in the soil and can be moved any way that soil can be moved.
 This includes soil movement on agriculture or industrial equipment, vehicles, tires, shoes, animals, wind or water erosion, or contaminated inputs such as manures.
 Activities that move large volumes of soil are considered to have a higher risk, as do activities that move soil over large geographic regions and from regions where clubroot is known to be present.